 If you don't enjoy your favorite foods as much as you used to, it may be time to see your doctor.
-Strange as it seems, your problem may lie in your nose or mouth.
+Strange as it seems, your problem may lie in your nose.
 Seemingly flavorless food can result from either a diminished sensation of smell or taste, but usually not both.

 In fact, the loss of smell is actually more common than loss of taste.
 Even when food seems to become less flavorful, the ability to sense the basic four tastes—salty, sweet, sour, and bitter—often remains intact.